ICC Water Heater Safety

 4. Termination threaded;

-5. Termination not visible;
+5. Termination not readily visible;

 6. Terminates in drip pan;